Continental Mills

 Heavy overcoats, for instance, were replaced by much thinner top coats.

-As synthetic fibers became popular, my father and his partner chose to
+As synthetic fibers became popular, my father and his partner chose to remain true

 to the founding vision of producing only the finest all-wool fabrics.